-The Engagement Management tool cleans your list(s) by removing contacts who have not engaged with your emails ever, or who have not engaged with your emails within a specific period of time.
-You’ll know you’ll need to use this if you start to see a decline in your open and click rates, and a rise in your bounce and spam complaints.
+The Engagement Management tool cleans your list(s) by removing contacts who have never engaged with your emails or who have not engaged with your emails within a specific period.
+You'll know you'll need to use this if you start to see a decline in your open and click rates and a rise in your bounce and spam complaints.

-We recommend using this option as a quick fix while you start to implement the Engagement Tagging automations.
+We recommend using this option as a quick fix while implementing the Engagement Tagging automations.

 Migrating subscribed contacts

-For contacts who are subscribed, you’ll want to import them into your list with a "Subscribed" status.
-This can be done by selecting “Import As Active Contact” on the import page when you upload your CSV file.
+For subscribed contacts, you'll want to import them into your list with a "Subscribed" status.
+This can be done by selecting "Import As Active Contact" on the import page when you upload your CSV file.